pearcej/cppds/_sources/AlgorithmAnalysis/VectorAnalysis.rst

 mechanisms that are as similar as possible across operating systems.

 To use ``ctime`` you create two ``clock`` objects.
-The first clock object marks the current time(start time); the second clock object marks the current time after the function runs a set number of times(end time).
+The first clock object marks the current start time; the second clock object marks the current time after the function runs a set number of times (the end time).
 To get the total runtime, you subtract the start time from the end time to get the elapsed time.
 The following session shows how long it takes to run each of our test functions 10,000 times within a ``for`` loop.